 03/15/2013: No current conditions report available.

-From Ashland, take I-5 south to the Mt.
-Ashland exit (exit 5).
+From Ashland, OR, take Interstate 5 south to the Mt.
+Ashland Exit 5.
 Follow the sign to the Mt.
-Ashland Access Road (0.7 miles).
+Ashland Access Road (0.7 mile).
 Turn right onto the Mt.
 Ashland Road and continue 9 miles through the Ski Ashland Parking Lot to the Nordic Sno-Park at the far west end.
 On “good weather” weekend days, the Sno-Park is generally full before noon.